-Pooka pronounced poo-ka is from the old Irish ‘Puca, which means ‘goblin’.
-There are many variations of the spelling Pooka some of which are Puca, Plica, Phuca, Pwwka, Puka or Pookha all of which are totally acceptable.
+The meaning of Pooka, pronounced poo-ka, is from the old Irish word ‘púca’, which means ‘goblin’.
+There are many variations of the spelling Pooka including Púca, Plica, Phuca, Pwwka, Puka, and Pookha all of which are totally acceptable.
 It is possible that the origin of the word Pooka may come from the Scandinavian word, Pook or Puke meaning ‘nature spirit’.

-In Ireland, the Pooka seems to be the most feared Faerie possibly because it appears only at night and enjoys creating havoc and mischief.
+In Ireland, the Púca seems to be the most feared Faerie possibly because it appears only at night and enjoys creating havoc and mischief.
 We feel this is doing the Pooka an injustice because there are no recorded incidences of a Pooka actually causing a human any harm.

 Where can you find a Pooka?

-Pooka superstitions & customs
+Pooka superstitions & Irish customs

 There are a lot of superstitions and customs about Pooka’s that are still observed in Ireland.
 These superstitions vary depending on which region you happen to find yourself in.
-Although there seems to be a common ground when you talk about a Pooka some of the stories are alike and just differ on the minor details.
+Although there seems to be common ground when you talk about a Pooka some of the stories are alike and just differ on the minor details.

 Another thing the Pooka love, as with all us Irish people, is to chat and will happily stop and ‘shoot the breeze’ with you, sometimes giving great advice and making exceptional prophecies.

-The Pooka tends to use the same opening gambit to introduce himself it will be something like, “You are new here I think.
+They tend to use the same opening gambit to introduce himself it will be something like, “You are new here I think.
 Many years ago I used to live in this house..”
 One of his favorite topics is how the family lost its fortune or was swindled out of their money and lands.

 The Pookas Share

-Pooka in modern Popular Culture
+Pooka in modern popular culture

 More modern films have Pookas appearing in animal form as well for example in the 2001 film Donnie Darko, a Pooka in rabbit form encourages Donnie to do malicious acts which have a positive and negative result on the people around him.